open-policy-agent/eopa/README.md

 ## Release EOPA

-Setting the tag version will trigger the .github/workflows/push-tags.yaml action; which will publish 'eopa' release and 'enterprise-opa' containers to https://github.com/StyraInc/enterprise-opa
+Setting the tag version will trigger the .github/workflows/push-tags.yaml action; which will publish 'eopa' release and 'eopa' containers to https://github.com/open-policy-agent/eopa

 ### Current version